collegeprogram/Voice-to-Text-Converter/README.md

 # Voice-to-Text-Converter
-this will help to create any voice into text
+This will help to create any voice into text
+You can implement this in different types of project.